PHOENIX — Are you trying to become one of the lucky few to bring a blue java banana tree home?

 If you are looking to get your hands on a blue banana tree before they are all sold out for the season, you will only find them at Tropica Mango Rare and Exotic Tropical Fruit Tree Nursery in Apache Junction.
-They started with another new 100 trees on the lot and we are told they will go quickly.
+They are starting with another new 500 trees on the lot (400 larger sized trees, 100 pups) and we are told they will go quickly.

 Our previous stories on this Wonka fruit have caused quite a frenzy.
 Alex Peña, the owner of Tropica Mango, shares just how challenging it is for nurseries around the globe to obtain blue java banana trees.

 "Right now it's really difficult for nurseries to get any supply of blue banana trees.
 Here at Tropica Mango, we are trying to grow them as quickly as we can!
 Suppliers are overwhelmed trying to keep up with the demand and are feeling the pressure from blue java banana fanatics all over the world.
 We have carried it for decades and have never seen anything like this.
 We are getting requests from all over the world!
 Australia, Africa, Europe, China, Russia, all over the United States, you name it.
 It has taken off," said Peña.